-During the entire month of October, we will have professional development workshops, webinars, chats, movies and social events for International School Counselors.
+During the entire month of October 2020, we had live professional development workshops, webinars, chats, movies and social events for International School Counselors.

-There will be at least three to four events/speakers/webinars and chats every day addressing topics that are relevant to you and your work as an international school counselor.
-You have the option to either attend live or, if it is more convenient for your schedule, you can view replays of all the resources and presentations, which will be available online for a year.
-Which means you still have the opportunity to learn and now on your schedule!
+There were at least three to four events/speakers/webinars and chats every day addressing topics that are relevant to you and your work as an international school counselor.
+People had the option to either attend live or view replays of all the resources and presentations, which will be available online until September 30, 2021.

-During the Collaborative Dr. Sean Truman will be delivering two keynote presentations where he will examine how and why mental health problems are on the rise, and system wide approaches to addressing these problems.
+During the Collaborative Dr. Sean Truman delivered two keynote presentations where he examined how and why mental health problems are on the rise, and system wide approaches to addressing these problems.

-Additionally, throughout the month of October, exclusively through the International School Counselor Collaborative, Dr. Sean Truman and Truman Group clinicians will run a 4-module course with a specific mental health focus each module.
-Each module will be presented by a panel of Truman Group clinicians, who will provide content, demonstrate skills, and engage in discussion both among the panel and with module participants.
+Additionally, exclusively through the International School Counselor Collaborative, Dr. Sean Truman and Truman Group clinicians will ran a 4-module course with a specific mental health focus each module.
+Each module was presented by a panel of Truman Group clinicians, who provided content, demonstrated skills, and engaged in discussion both among the panel and with module participants.

 Truman 4-Module Course Descriptions

 Module I (90 Minutes) October 5 -- 14:00 GMT Taking a Clinical Stance: A Conceptualization of What it Means to “Help”.